-In a day’s ride you could see snow-capped peaks, desert sands, redwood groves, and ocean waves.
-Not to mention you have Los Angeles, San Francisco, San Diego, and Vegas Baby at your disposal anytime you fancy taking your BRAAP’n shenanigans to the city.
+In a day’s ride you can see snow-capped peaks, desert sands, redwood groves, and ocean waves.
+Not to mention you have Los Angeles, San Francisco, San Diego, and Vegas Baby at your disposal anytime you fancy taking your BRAAP’n shenanigans to the city streets.

 Not convinced yet?
-Here are three more reasons to make your dirt bike street legal in California.
+Here are three big reasons to make your dirt bike street legal in California.